Sennarion/goit-test-task/README.md

 This is a simple test task from the goit school, designed for educational purposes.

-Link to the project page - https://sennarion.github.io/goit-test-task/
+Link to the live page - https://sennarion.github.io/goit-test-task/

 The page template: